lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 2. Place the autoexec.cfg inside of "Steam\steamapps\common\dota 2 beta\game\dota\cfg" and overwrite if necessary.

 3. Select a layout from the numbered folders or create your own.
-I recommend number 1 ([my personal layout](https://github.com/Karrandalf/D2SpaceModifier/tree/master/1.%20Karrandalf's%20Keyboard%20Layout)).
+I recommend number one ([my personal layout](https://github.com/Karrandalf/D2SpaceModifier/tree/master/1.%20Karrandalf's%20Keyboard%20Layout)).

 4. Place the "570" folder inside of "Steam\userdata\ [Your 9 digit Steam ID here] " and overwrite.